 ‘Learning requires and encourages engagement of the whole self’

-‘Being ok about not being right and being honest and open about it’
+‘I can be ok about not being right and be honest and open about it’

 ‘The Course enables a new way of thinking’